AWS Snowball vs. Snowcone: Use Cases & an Alternative

 Thanks to this architecture, any changes on Server 1 can be shared directly between Servers 2, 3, 4, 5, and so on.
 As a result, you can utilize the full potential of your environment and avoid cloud hopping, which drastically reduces transfer times.

-Resilio Connect speeds up transfers even more with a process called file chunking.
+Resilio Platform speeds up transfers even more with a process called file chunking.
 This process separates files into pieces that can be transferred independently from each other, leading to transfer speeds that are 3-10 times faster than traditional solutions.

 GIF representing P2P vs client server models.